Deacon has changed its name to Gallagher – same team, same specialist service. Find out more about Gallagher ajg.com/uk

-Every year insurance companies pay millions** of pounds to policyholders because of damage caused by escaping water.
-Many of these claims could have been avoided.
+Escape of water damage is one of the most common types of damage to the domestic property, with insurers paying out £1.8 million** in claims for it every day.
 While comprehensive cover takes away the worry of having to meet large repair bills, it won’t prevent your premium from rising because this cost is directly affected by the number and value of claims made on the policy.

-Some of the reasons why claims for water damage are becoming more frequent and expensive fall into two broad categories:
+Escape of water claims, why is it getting worse?
+Some of the reasons why claims for water damage could become more frequent and expensive fall into two broad categories.

-- Buildings today have much more plumbing than a property built 50 years ago.
-Flats may have two or more toilets and bathrooms with showers, kitchens have more built in equipment, such as dishwashers, and central heating is now more or less standard.
+Buildings today have much more plumbing than a property built 50 years ago.
+Flats may have two or more toilets and bathrooms with showers, kitchens have more built-in equipment, such as dishwashers and central heating is now more or less standard.
 So there’s a lot more water circulating within the block and individual flats.

-- Many now consider plumbing a DIY job.
-Historically, copper piping and the need to solder joints was left to a professional, but with today’s plastic piping and push-on fittings, many leaseholders will attempt to fix a problem themselves—or try to!
+Many now consider plumbing a DIY job.
+Historically, copper piping and the need to solder joints was left to a professional, but with today’s plastic piping and push-on fittings, many leaseholders will attempt to fix a problem themselves—or try to.

 And then there is, dare we say it, the rogue plumber.
 The self-taught and inexperienced tradesman who has no formal training or qualifications.

-- Flats are more frequently left unoccupied, while the residents are on holiday for example, which means leaks are not discovered until they return—and the damage by then can be extensive.
+Flats are more frequently left unoccupied, while the residents are on holiday for example, which means leaks are not discovered until they return—and the damage by then can be extensive.

-- Many modern construction methods and materials, such as Push-Fit Pipes, may increase the risk too.
+Many modern construction methods and materials, such as push-fit pipes, may increase the risk too.

 Extent of damage

-- Wet concrete floors can draw in water which then works its way up walls.
+Wet concrete floors can draw in water which then works its way up walls.

-- Where blocks have centralised services the damage caused to larger pieces of equipment is often more complex to repair.
+Where blocks have centralised services the damage caused to larger pieces of equipment is often more complex to repair.

-- Tiles and concrete flooring slabs make it easier for water to spread, causing more damage, because it cannot easily drain away.
+Tiles and concrete flooring slabs make it easier for water to spread, causing more damage, because it cannot easily drain away.

-Preventative measures to avoid water leaks!
+Preventative measures to avoid water leaks

-Below are some helpful tips on what you need to do to avoid leaks long before they become serious and expensive to repair.
+Below are some helpful tips on what you need to do to help avoid leaks long before they become serious and expensive to repair.

 Around the home

-- Find out where the stop cock is located and make sure it works!
+Find out where the stop cock is located and make sure it works.
 This is the first thing needed to stop water escaping if a pipe bursts.

-- Between November and March, make sure the temperature in your home does not drop below 12˚C day and night—and particularly if you are away from home, even if only overnight.
+Between November and March, make sure the temperature in your home does not drop below 12˚C day and night—and particularly if you are away from home, even if only overnight.

-- Check radiator valves regularly for leaks.
+Check radiator valves regularly for leaks.
 A small leak is easily resolved and avoids serious damage.

-- Ensure the drain hoses from washing machines and dishwashers are firmly in the drain pipes and cannot jump out.
+Ensure the drain hoses from washing machines and dishwashers are firmly in the drain pipes and cannot jump out.

-- Make sure the water inlet pipes for appliances are fitted correctly.
+Make sure the water inlet pipes for appliances are fitted correctly.

-- Check and clean the filters in washing machines and dishwashers regularly.
+Check and clean the filters in washing machines and dishwashers regularly.
 If the machine has a self-cleaning programme use it.

-- Properly maintain appliances.
+Properly maintain appliances.

-- Ensure the seal between the bath/shower cubicle and the wall tiles is watertight and replace grouting, sealant and/or tiles as necessary.
-Nothing lasts forever!
+Ensure the seal between the bath/shower cubicle and the wall tiles is watertight and replace grouting, sealant and/or tiles as necessary.
+Nothing lasts forever.

 Do not leave the bathroom when you are running a bath.

-- Regularly check the overflows on toilets, basins, baths, water tanks and central heating header tanks.
+Regularly check the overflows on toilets, basins, baths, water tanks and central heating header tanks.

 If any patches of damp, mildew or mould appear, get them checked immediately as they might be caused by a gradual leak.
 Fixing the problem as soon as possible will prevent more serious damage in future.